ben-xD/dotfiles-macos/README.md

 # Applying further changes:
 sudo darwin-rebuild switch --flake ~/.config/dotfiles
+# or for a specific machine
+sudo darwin-rebuild switch --flake ~/.config/dotfiles#Batmark
 ```

 - If you get an errors (like `files would be overwritten by checkout`), see <https://www.atlassian.com/git/tutorials/dotfiles>